sliekens/gw2sdk/docs/guide/usage-limits.md

 If you encounter a Too Many Requests error, you should handle it gracefully in your application.
 Here are some suggestions on how to do that:

+### Interactive applications

+User apps, websites, chat bots, command line tools etc.:

+- Show an appropriate message to the user, informing them that the data is temporarily unavailable and asking them to try again later.
+- You can also provide alternative options or fallback data, such as cached data or default values, to keep the user engaged and satisfied.

+### Non-interactive applications

-Non-interactive applications (background jobs, message queue handlers, etc.):
+background jobs, message queue handlers, etc.:

 - Retry the request after a reasonable delay.
 You can use a backoff strategy to increase the delay between retries, to avoid hitting the rate limit again.
 - Monitor and log the rate limit errors, and analyze them to identify the root cause and possible solutions.

-Interactive applications (apps, websites, chat bots, command line tools etc.):

-- Show an appropriate message to the user, informing them that the data is temporarily unavailable and asking them to try again later.
-- You can also provide alternative options or fallback data, such as cached data or default values, to keep the user engaged and satisfied.